ertrzupek/ertrzupek.github.io/_projects/published/crossy_road.md

 this game was designed by myself and Natalie Chang (CS Games '26, art/audio lead).<br/>
 it was created with the support of the Annenberg Media team, as part of their new initiative to generate better viewer engagement through simple quick-play games.

-when this game is released, you will be able to find it <a href="https://www.uscannenbergmedia.com/games/">here!</a>
+you can play it <a href="https://www.uscannenbergmedia.com/games/">here</a>, on the annenberg games site.

 <b>my responsibilities:</b>